Sgant1/Amazon_Vine_Analysis/README.md

 We may also look at other data sets like office supplie or homegoods to determine if this is just a baised product.

 We could also analyze the data sets for each individual star rating.
 If there is a bigger allotment of 4-star review, or what are the 1-star reviews saying.
 If there is a spread of reviews accross the star ratings it would possibly enlighten the SellBy management.

+I worked with Zack Freskan on this project.